Tailoring services for accession personnel entering or returning to U.S. Coast Guard military service

 Description

 The Department of Homeland Security, specifically the U.S. Coast Guard, is seeking qualified contractors to provide tailoring services for accession personnel at the Training Center in Cape May, New Jersey.
-This firm fixed-price contract will encompass fitting, alteration, and garment pressing services for approximately 4,000 trainees annually, ensuring compliance with Coast Guard Uniform Regulations.
-These services are critical for maintaining uniform standards among active-duty recruits and reservists during their training, reflecting the Coast Guard's commitment to discipline and order.
+The contract entails firm fixed-price non-personal services, including fitting, alterations, and garment pressing for approximately 4,000 trainees annually, ensuring compliance with Coast Guard Uniform Regulations.
+These services are crucial for maintaining uniform standards and supporting the training of active-duty recruits and reservists.
 Interested small businesses must submit their proposals by October 11, 2024, at 12:00 PM Eastern Time, and can direct inquiries to Yvonne Green at Yvonne.D.Green@uscg.mil or Melony Y. Suber at melony.y.suber@uscg.mil.

 Point(s) of Contact